wdenton/splurge/README.markdown

     1225756800  →  62580   →  76543

 * The timestamp is in Unix time format (i.e. the number of seconds since 1st Jan 1970 UTC).
 It is used to calculate the day the transaction occurred on.
 * The user ID is whatever ID you want to use to identify an individual library user.
-It will be converted to a MD5 hash value before the data is submitted to MOSAIC.
+It will be converted to a MD5 hash value before the data is submitted.
 It must match the user ID contained in the user file.
 * The item ID is whatever ID you want to use to identify a library book.
 It must match the item ID contained in the item file.

 # Data storage